gh300803/rag-question-answering-system/README.md

 - This repository is adapted from a team project, so the implementation reflects collaborative coursework development
 - Models may need to be downloaded from Hugging Face on first run
 - The repository is intended to demonstrate the system pipeline, retrieval strategy, and evaluation workflow
+- Outputs in `02_rag_pipeline.ipynb` are cleared to ensure compatibility with GitHub preview (the notebook originally included interactive elements).
+Results can be reproduced by running the notebook locally.